Stylish compact crossover with knockout finance offers

 As all the equipment fitted contributes to the car’s value at the end of the finance contract – rather than adding individual options that simply bump up the initial price – PCP finance monthly payments are very good value on the Arona compared with rivals.

-Up to 68 colour schemes
+SEAT Arona personalisation: up to 68 colour schemes

 The Arona’s lower body and roof (plus windscreen and rear pillars), can be finished in different colours in an effort to allow for personalisation.
 Therefore, should they wish, customers can have the upper body and roof painted in orange, while keeping the bottom half a more subtle shade of grey or black (or vice-versa).